jee00609/AWS_Foundational/개념 모음/AWS Budgets.md

 ### NO.209
 Which AWS tool gives users the ability to plan their service usage, service costs, and instance reservations, and also allows them to set custom alerts when their costs or usage exceed established thresholds?

+### NO.278
+A company wants to be nodded when its AWS Cloud costs or usage exceed defined thresholds. <br/>
+Which AWS service will support these requirements?